tanercanbilgin/KimmichBall/README.md

 ## License

 This project is licensed under the [GNU General Public License v3.0](https://opensource.org/licenses/GPL-3.0).
-See the [LICENSE.md](LICENSE.md) file for details.
+See the [LICENSE](LICENSE) file for details.

 ## Acknowledgments